changsanjiang/SJFullscreenPopGesture/README.md

 ### Features
 - Fullscreen Pop Gesture.
 Gestures are perfectly handled in UIScrollView And UIPageViewController.
 - Fade Area.
 The specified area does not trigger gestures.
+It does not affect other ViewControllers.
 - Disable Gesture.
 Designate ViewController disable pop gesture.
-It does not affect other viewControllers.
+It does not affect other ViewControllers.

 ### Example